Review how to round numbers to the nearest ten, hundred, thousand, and ten thousand with a vertical number line Bingo game.

-A team of dedicated, experienced educators created this resource to support your math lessons.
+A team of dedicated, experienced educators created this resource to support your maths lessons.

-Use this bingo game to enhance learning through your math centers or whole class lessons.
+Use this bingo game to enhance learning through your maths stations or whole class lessons.

 If you have a mixture of above and below-level learners, check out these suggestions for keeping students on track with the concepts:

 Help students who need help understanding the concepts by providing a poster or anchor chart reminding students of the rules of rounding.
 Additionally, this game can be completed with a small group and guidance from the teacher.

 If students need an additional challenge, encourage them to order the numbers on their bingo board from least to greatest.

 Use the dropdown icon on the Download button to choose between the PDF or editable Google Slides version of this resource.